Celebrating the Hodder Valley villages of Slaidburn, Newton-In-Bowland, Dunsop Bridge, Tosside and Lane Ends.

 Festivities continue with entertainment provided by local primary school Maypole dancers, children’s 5-a-side football tournament, children’s and adult’s races, and egg catching.

-The Retiring May Queen is Jessica Bailey from Lane Ends
+The Retiring May Queen will be Eliza Broadley from Newton

-The May Queen will be crowned by Mrs Ella Robinson
+The May Queen will be crowned by ........ to be decided

 There are lots of activities to join ….